mike-flower/othello/README.md

 ## Publication and Citation

-The Othello project, including the Duke scripts, is made publicly available following the publication of research utilizing these tools.
-If you use this repository in your research, please cite:
+The Othello project, including the Duke scripts, is made publicly available following the publication of research utilising these tools.
+If you use this repository, please cite:

 **Michael Flower, UCL Institute of Neurology and UK DRI, London.
 Research funded by CHDI, UK DRI, and the Movement Disorders Foundation.**